mka4975/itb6-react/09/README.md

 npm run build # Build main.js for production
 ```

-To check the result of the build just open the `public/index.html` file in your
+To check the result of the build just open the `localhost:8080` in your
 browser.